sighupio/fury-distribution/docs/development/development.md

 - **`make generate-docs`**: This command generates Markdown documentation from the schema files.
 It extracts the necessary information from the schemas and formats it into human-readable documentation, helping developers and users understand how to configure and use the distribution and resources.
 This documentation serves as the primary reference for anyone interacting with `furyctl`.

+To have a working dev environment you need to launch `make tools-go` and you must have `asdf` installed and configured.

 </details>

 ---